ltwlf/dotnet-new-templates-bot/README.md

-# dotnet-new-templates-bot
-dotnet new templates for Bot SDK 4.0
+# Dotnet new templates for Bot Builder SDK 4.0